 Mrs. Nurredin teaches 6th grade at College Hill Fundamental Academy located in Cincinnati, Ohio.
 She has been teaching for 13 years and this is her second year participating in LPS.
 When she's not teaching, she can be found spending time with her family and providing community outreach with her sorority, Delta Sigma Theta, Inc. She is so excited to provide an opportunity for her students to have an another adult in their lives to help support their future dreams.
 Science and math have always been passions in her life, so she loves providing students with other opportunities to connect their learning to the real world.
 She is excited that her students will have the opportunities to hear from real scientists and start to consider a future in science.

-Miss Hoyle is the 6th, 7th, and 8th grade science teacher at DePue Unit Schools in DePue, Illinois.
-This upcoming school year will be her 8th year teaching.
-This is her 4th year with LPS.
-When she isn't teaching she can either be found reading or cleaning up the state parks near her town.
+Miss Hoyle is a 7th, and 8th grade science teacher at Fort Madison Middle School in Fort Madison, IA.
+This upcoming school year will be her 9th year teaching.
+This is her 5th year with LPS.
+When she isn't teaching she can either be found reading or restoring her new old home.
 This opportunity will give her students the chance to learn about new places and new ways that science is done.
 In her classroom, Miss Hoyle values respect over everything.
 Respect for oneselves, respect for each other, and respect for the learning environment.
 Miss Hoyle is on Twitter - you can follow her @Hoyle_Science.

 Mrs. Haney teaches 5th grade gifted students at Chardon Hills STEM School in Euclid, Ohio.
 This is her 13th year teaching and 9th year working with gifted students.
 Gifted students have their own unique brand of fun, and are the reason she loves her job!
 Mrs. Haney teaches all the academic subjects, but science is by far her favorite.
 Science lends itself to hands-on experiences that 5th grade students just love.
 Science class is always a favorite for the kids!
 This is Mrs. Haney's 6th year with LPS, and each year gets better and better.
 LPS is a great way for students to be connected with a mentor, especially someone more ‘exciting’ than their parents and teachers.
 Mrs. Haney hopes the scientists understand how much of an impact their letters can truly make, and how exciting it is for the kids to get a letter from a real scientist!
 Mrs. Haney loves to read, travel, and hike, but lately she's been spending more time exploring local parks and playgrounds with her 3 young sons.